 If you allow your health insurance to lapse for more than 13 weeks you may have to serve your waiting periods again and a Lifetime Community Rating loading may be applied to your premium if you are age 35 or older.

 You may switch health insurers regardless of your existing conditions.
 If you have completed your new customer waiting periods, you will be covered immediately for any existing condition.
 However if you wish to use a benefit on the new plan which is higher than the benefit provided on the old plan, you may have to serve an upgrade waiting period before full cover for this benefit is available.
 Please see our section on upgrade waiting periods for more details.

 If you upgrade your cover you may have to serve an additional waiting period in respect of the extra benefits you receive as a result of the upgrade in cover.
-The maximum waiting periods that the health insurer can impose in relation to the new benefits are listed in the question above.
 You can view the different waiting periods currently applied by the insurers to new or existing conditions, under our section on upgrade waiting periods.